-The Mine No Yuki Camellia is also called the White Doves Camellia, and you’ll know why if you take one look at their plentifully petaled blooms!
-Each bloom is large, ruffled, and glistening white with a semi-double form.
+The Mine No Yuki Camellia is also known as the White Doves Camellia, and with just one look at their plentifully petaled blooms you will quickly see why!
+Each bloom is large, ruffled and glistening white with a semi-double form.
 Furthermore, you’ll find a gorgeous golden center in the middle of the flower.
 These blooms tend to span between 3-4 inches wide, and have a distinctly feathery appearance.
-Expect it to start flowering in fall and continue into early winter.
+Expect it to begin flowering in fall and continue into early winter.

 This Camellia features reliably beautiful, dark evergreen foliage with a leathery appearance and has serrated edges that finally come to a point at the end of each leaf.
 With a naturally rounded growth pattern, the maintenance of this shrub is simple as it requires very little if any pruning at all.